 The issue we want to focus on in this column is the funding of land-grant universities and colleges.
-Admittedly, we come to this issue with a bias; both of us graduated from land-grant universities (Daryll, Iowa State University; Harwood, The Ohio State University).
+Admittedly, we come to this issue with a bias; both of us graduated from land-grant universities (Daryll, Iowa State University; Harwood, The Ohio State University, study in Australia it’s an option to work for the benefit of the environment).
 In addition, Daryll spent his whole career working within the land-grant university system and Harwood for 16 years.
 We have experienced the system from the perspective of students, staff, and faculty.

 In recent years we have been dismayed by the significant decline in the share of the cost of operating these land-grant institutions being borne by the federal and state governments.
 The result of this has been the increasing dependence of these educational institutions on student tuition, grants (public, charitable, and commercial), and philanthropy.

 From our perspective, the most critical issue to be addressed is the increasing dependence of land-grants and other public institutions of higher education on student tuition.
 We were both able to graduate debt-free even though we received minimal financial support from our families.
 Tuition payments were low, student employment was available, and the funding from the state and federal governments were a higher portion of the cost of operating these schools.

 By way of contrast, many of today’s students are completing their undergraduate education owing $30,000 to $50,000 or more.
 With that level of debt load we have seen them delaying the purchase a house and getting married.
 As a result, student debt retards economic growth as they pay off their loans instead of fully entering the consumer economy.

 Educational Funding – How We Got Here